The diagnosis came as a complete shock to Michelle Kitcheman.

 Aged just 34, with her third child just months old, she had felt something at the back of her neck which was irritated by the pressure of her shirt collar.

-She had it removed and “didn’t think anything of it”, she said.
+She had it removed and “didn’t think anything of it”.

-So a second operation removed 36 nodes down the left side of her neck.
+So a second operation removed 36 nodes down the left side of her neck, followed by 12 months of interferon medication.

 Since the treatment, she has had to undergo four-monthly scans of her brain, lungs and abdomen to see if it has recurred.

-When the Gazette spoke to Ms Kitcheman, she had just received the good news of another “all clear”, which means the scans will now be reduced to six-monthly intervals.
+Recently she received the good news of another “all clear”, which means the scans will now be at six-monthly intervals.

-Ms Kitcheman, who lives in Springwood with husband, Lee, and Sienna (7), Jayden (5) and Lyla (2), said she was diagnosed with stage 3 cancer (the worst is stage 4).
+Ms Kitcheman, who lives in Springwood with husband, Lee, and Sienna (7), Jayden (5) and Lyla (2), was diagnosed with stage 3 cancer (the worst is stage 4).

 While never really a sun worshipper, she now takes enormous care to minimise exposure.
 She also gets skin checks every six months.